ruhirani011/BirdGame/README.md

 # Flappy_Bird

-A Flappy Bird game made using <strong>Javascript</strong>.
+A Flappy Bird Game made using <strong>Javascript</strong>.<br>
-It's a Web Based Application made to play and have fun. <br>
+It's a Web Based Application and the purpose of this game is to play and have fun. <br>
 The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 The idea of the game is to flap your bird through as many pipes as possible.<br>